ChaosLabsInc/chainlink-hardhat-plugin/README.md

 ## Run Tests

+1. Restart the mainnet fork for a fresh state.

-Run tests with the following command:
+2. Run tests with the following command:

 ```bash
 npm run build && npm run test